abroroo/til/Javascript/Javascript EventLoop.md

 ```

+## Web APIs:
-Web APIs: Web APIs, such as setTimeout, XMLHttpRequest, and event listeners, are provided by the browser environment.
+Web APIs, such as __setTimeout__, __XMLHttpRequest__, and __event listeners__, are provided by the browser environment.
 When you use these APIs, they handle the asynchronous operations and push the corresponding callback functions into the callback queue once their tasks are completed.